 Unfortunately, according to our 2022 Training Trends Report, only 20% of associations saw more young professionals participating in their training programs in 2021.
 35% did not see any increase, and 35% weren’t sure.
 The reason?
 Only 28% have a well-developed strategy in place to address the training and education preferences of young professionals.

 The good news is that early observations note that these young professionals actively seek out professional development opportunities.
-This, coupled with their size, make them a prime target for training programs.
+This, coupled with their size, make them a prime target for educational programs.

-How to Make Restricted Association Content More Accessible to Google
+How to Make Restricted Educational Content More Accessible to Google

 Many associations restrict access to their educational content to protect its value.
 But this is often done in a way that also prevents search engines like Google from crawling this content.